-A heron flew over Dale Cottage where the last of the pink fuchsias were poking out from holes in the blanket of fallen leaves and a woodpecker was assaulting the peanut feeder.
-On the driveway, the man in the blue Vauxhall Zafira with the ladders on the roof was listening to some contemporary pop music at high volume.
-He rocked back and forth enthusiastically in the driver’s seat, mouthing the words with a screwed-up, cum face.
+A heron flew over Dale Cottage and the last of its pink fuchsias.
+On the driveway, the man in the blue Vauxhall Zafira with the ladders on the roof was listening to Sigala at high volume.
+He rocked back and forth enthusiastically in the driver’s seat, mouthing the words with a screwed-up cum face.

 At the big house in the woods, one of the modern, 90s builders was hoovering the pattern imprinted concrete driveway while another was spreading a smelly solvent sealer onto it with a yard brush.